greywolve/opowell.com/content/post/casey-muratori-on-clean-code.md

 I'd summarize his salient points as follows:

-- Thinking about how to make code not messy, whatever that means to you, is time you could have been spending writing code to figure out how to structure your program.
+- Thinking about how to make code not messy, whatever that means to you, is time you could have used to write code to figure out how to structure your program.
 You spent time that should have been spent thinking about the problem, on thinking about the code.
 In other words, you have wasted time.